martyrsmith/martyrsmith.github.io/source/_posts/react-notes.md

 categories:
   - frontend
 ---
-This post explores setting up a React website.
+This post has simple notes learned while setting up a React website.
 <!-- more -->

 Examples from [Tutorial: Intro to React](https://reactjs.org/tutorial/tutorial.html)